The Rose Centre, Belmont

 The North Shore Company Theatre and Dramatic Society Inc., now known as Company Theatre, began in 1980.

 Company Theatre was the brainchild of Keith Passmore and John Dylan.
-In 1980, it consisted of a group of perfomers who performed at various venues on the North Shore under the name of "Company Players."
-John eventually took the reins singularly and created COMPANY THEATRE and gave it a base in St Michael's Hall, King Edward Ave, Bayswater.
+In 1980, it consisted of a group of nine performers at various venues on the North Shore under the name of "Company Players."
+John Dylan created COMPANY THEATRE and gave it a base in St Michael's Hall, King Edward Ave, Bayswater.
 The small group of nine people who started it, wished to stage theatre of an experimental or “avant-garde” nature.
-John Dylan was the first President of the society and the initial nine are remembered in our Logo.
-(If you look you can see nine people sitting in a theatre!)
+John Dylan was the first President of the society and these initial nine are remembered in our Logo.
+(If you look you can see nine people sitting in a theatre)

-In 1982, a new committee was formed, with a view to producing more box office shows.
+In 1982, a new committee looked to producing more box office shows.

-During the consolidation period 1982 - 1987, a number of very dedicated theatrical people joined the society and the most influential members of this group were Geoff Clews, Peter Segrove and Neil Burgham.
-All served as Presidents for the society but most importantly, they were all involved in the idea to find Company a permanent home on the Shore.
+During the consolidation period 1982 - 1987, a number of very dedicated people joined the society.
+Geoff Clews, Peter Segrove and Neil Burgham all served as Presidents for the society but more importantly, they were initiated the idea to find Company a permanent home on the Shore.

 During the first two years of Company Theatre a variety of alternative Short Plays & Sketches were presented.
 We do not have complete details but John Dylan has been able to provide some early programmes.